Request a Demo Blog

 As AI-generated content continues to take the online world by storm, many users are calling for platforms to put greater measures into place to detect and remove harmful manipulated media before it reaches the user.

-From labeling content with watermarks to creating high-tech detection tools, many platforms, such as TikTok and Meta, are already taking steps to tackle synthetic and manipulated media.
+From labeling content with watermarks to creating high-tech detection tools, many platforms, such as TikTok and Meta, are already taking steps to tackle synthetic and manipulated media through enhanced generative AI content moderation measures.
 However, with privacy issues and technological limitations standing in the way, the question of identifying AI-generated content may not have a straightforward answer.

 In part 3 of their conversation, Sam Gregory, Executive Director at human rights organization WITNESS, speaks to WebPurify’s VP of Trust & Safety, Alexandra Popken, on what’s currently being trialed to manage AI-generated content, before sharing his advice on what platforms, AI developers and users can all do to mitigate the potentially harmful consequences of this technology.